chrismo/platform-ws-services/JOURNAL.md

 compared to doing something like this in Ruby.
 Now the whole suite runs in a few seconds, instead of a few dozen seconds, and still works first time out if alerts_test doesn't exist.

+---

+The answer to the question I added to TODO.md a long time ago "Why is status a float64?" is now: it's not anymore.

+I suppose in real life maybe there's some system somewhere that required this and so we have to accommodate it, so in real life I'd ask around before doing this, but in this exercise, seems like a no-brainer.

+---